S2-group/UPISAS/demo-managed-system/README.md

-This is a small node.js based server used to test the basic functionality of UPISAS.
+This is a small node.js based server used to test and demonstrate the basic functionality of UPISAS.

 Steps to use it:
 1. Get Node.js